 A candidate for elected office has the OPTION of filing an official candidate statement for publication on the CBJ website.
-All information must be received by the election official for formatting by 4:30 p.m. on Friday, August 18, 2023.
-(CBJ Code 29.07.055)
+All information must be received by the election official for formatting by 4:30 p.m. on Friday, August 12, 2024.
+(CBJ Code 29.07.055) As this is an optional service, if nothing is received from the candidate by the August 12 deadline, the website will simply state that the candidate did not chose to submit a candidate statement.

-Quick Reference Dates for October 3, 2023 CBJ Regular Election
+Quick Reference Dates for October 1, 2024 CBJ Regular Election

-WORKING DRAFT-Updated June 16, 2023 All dates are 2023 unless otherwise noted.
-See https://juneau.org/clerk/elections for full details.
+WORKING DRAFT-Updated April 23, 2024 All dates are 2024 See https://juneau.org/clerk/elections for full details.